BombilCalabasov/3DPrint_BodyCase4PRIandDraginoLoRaHATwithScreen/README.md

 # 3DPrint_BodyCase4PRIandDraginoLoRaHATwithScreen
-Files for 3D print the BodyCase for assebled RaspberryPI3 + Dragino LoRa Hat + 5" 800x480 DSI Screen
+Files for 3D print the BodyCase for assembled RaspberryPI3 + Dragino LoRa Hat + 5" 800x480 DSI Screen

-<p>There is the project for 3D print the case for assebled device from next components:</p>
+<p>There is the project for 3D print the case for assembled device from next components:</p>
 <ol><li>Raspberry Pi2/3/3+</li>
 <li><a href="http://www.dragino.com/products/lora/item/106-lora-gps-hat.html">Dragino LoRa&GPS Hat for Raspberry Pi</a></li>
 <li><a href="https://www.aliexpress.com/item/32954192404.html?spm=a2g0s.8937460.0.0.66932e0eVrc0Jg">5 inch 800x480 TFT Touch Screen LCD Display with DSI Connector for Raspberry Pi</a></li></ol>

-<p>This assembled device is very useful for any tests of LoRa technology but so fragile and can be damaged very easy.</p>
+<p>This assembled device is very useful for any tests of LoRa technology but it's so fragile and can be damaged very easy.</p>
 <p>
 <img src="./IMAG1845.jpg"></img></br>
 <img src="./IMAG1844.jpg"></img></br>
 <img src="./IMAG1846.jpg"></img></br>
 </p>
-<h2>Modifying connector at Dragino board</h2>
+<h2>Modifying GPIO Connector at Dragino board</h2>
 <p>First of all the Dragino board was modifyed to allow connect any additional HW (sensors and modules) to Raspberry GPIO connector without Body Case disassembling.
-The <a href="https://www.aliexpress.com/item/32898319378.html?spm=a2g0s.9042311.0.0.6f554c4du8pb8R">40-pins 'PC-140'-type connector</a> was used for replace original Dragino connector.</br>(N.B.
+The <a href="https://www.aliexpress.com/item/32898319378.html?spm=a2g0s.9042311.0.0.6f554c4du8pb8R">40-pins 'PC-104'-type connector</a> was used for replace original Dragino connector.</br>(N.B.
 Of course, you must have a good experience in soldering and proper tools to change the connector without damaging the board.)</p><p>
 <img src="./IMAG1928.jpg">Original Dragino Hat</img></br></br>
 <img src="./IMAG1929.jpg">Modifyed Dragino Hat</img></br></br>
 </p>